 I Am Overwhelmed By Depression - How To Overcome And Available Treatments

-Major depressive disorder, which is also known as clinical depression, is one of the most common mental disorders worldwide.
+Major depressive disorder (MDD), which is also known as clinical depression, is one of the most common mental health disorders worldwide.
 In the United States alone, it is estimated that, in 2017, 17.3 million adults and 3.2 million adolescents were struggling with depression.
-Despite being so prevalent, depression can be impairing and, sometimes, life-threatening, which is why it needs to be cared for immediately.
-This article will discuss how depression can be managed and even beaten, as well as what methods are used to treat it.
+Despite being so prevalent, depression symptoms can be impairing and, sometimes, life-threatening, which is why it needs to be cared for immediately.
+In this article, we’ll explore what treatment options are available to help manage symptoms of depression.

 Getty/PeopleImages